tud-zih-energy/lo2s/README.md

 # Acknowledgements

-This work is supported by the German Research Foundation (DFG) within the CRC 912 - HAEC.
+This work is supported in part by the German Research Foundation (DFG) within the CRC 912 - HAEC and the german National High Performance Computing (NHR@TUD).

 # Primary Reference